janpetzold/prince2-foundation-summary/README.md

 - failing to plan is planning to fail

 #### PP levels ####
-- **PP**: direction level (so high-level), used by Project Board, shows major products, resources, activities, their cost and when they will be delivered, approved by executive
+- **PP**: direction level (high-level), used by Project Board, shows major products, resources, activities, their cost and when they will be delivered, approved by executive
 - will be baselined for later reference
 - **Stage Plan**: management level, created for each stage with more detail, used by PM day-to-day
 - **Team Plans**: delivery level (team manager), plan the work in Work Packages
-- there may be **Exception Plans** (when out of tolerances, get porject bac on track, replaces project/stage plan, PM must inform PB)
+- there may be **Exception Plans** (when out of tolerances, get project back on track, replaces project/stage plan, PM must inform PB)
 - there will be a **Benefits Review Plan** (part of BC)
 - typical contents of plan: prerequisites, assumptions, incorporated lessons, budget, monitoring and control information, tolerances, product descriptions
 - types of management products: baseline, records and reports